-Tesla says it is investigating cause of fatal China crash
+Chinese man blames Tesla autopilot function for son's crash

+The family believes the car - a Tesla Model S sedan, according to the lawsuit - was driving in autopilot mode, the lawyer said.
+He said they had examined dashboard video footage and sought expert and other Tesla drivers' opinions.

+"The autopilot programme's slow response failed to accurately gauge the road conditions ahead and provide instructions," according to lawsuit documents seen by Reuters.

-Tesla Motors Inc (TSLA.O) is investigating the cause of a fatal crash in China involving one of its vehicles, but has "no way of knowing" if its semi-automated Autopilot system was engaged at the time of the accident, the company said in a statement on Wednesday.
+Tesla said in a statement it was investigating the cause of the crash, but has "no way of knowing" if its semi-automated autopilot system was engaged at the time of the accident.

 "Because of the damage caused by the collision, the car was physically incapable of transmitting log data to our servers," Tesla said.